 Be part of the South London Gallery’s future

-We have raised over £3.7m of the overall £4m fundraising target to restore the Fire Station, including major support from the Heritage Lottery Fund and the Mayor of London.
-Building work commenced in March 2017 and the final stage of our fundraising campaign is underway to secure the final £280,000 in order to open the building to the public in September.
+We have raised £3.85m of the overall £4m fundraising target to restore the Fire Station, including major support from the Heritage Lottery Fund, the Mayor of London and Arts Council England.
+Building work commenced in March 2017 and the very final stage of our fundraising campaign is underway to secure the final £150,000.

 Please click here to find out more about how you can support and become involved in the Fire Station.